What is Azure Virtual Desktop?

 You can also assign and connect users to your virtual desktops:

-- Once assigned, users can launch any Windows Virtual Desktop client to connect users to their published Windows desktops and applications.
-Connect from any device through either a native application on your device or the Windows Virtual Desktop HTML5 web client.
+- Once assigned, users can launch any Azure Virtual Desktop client to connect to their published Windows desktops and applications.
+Connect from any device through either a native application on your device or the Azure Virtual Desktop HTML5 web client.

 - Securely establish users through reverse connections to the service, so you never have to leave any inbound ports open.

-There are a few things you need to set up Windows Virtual Desktop and successfully connect your users to their Windows desktops and applications.
+There are a few things you need to set up Azure Virtual Desktop and successfully connect your users to their Windows desktops and applications.

 We support the following operating systems, so make sure you have the appropriate licenses for your users based on the desktop and apps you plan to deploy: